smebberson/pkg-angular-starter/README.md

 pkg-angular-starter
 ===================

-A simple starting point for my angular applications
+A simple starting point for my angular applications.
+Assumes the use of fuse to combine the JavaScript files.